holdex/developers/docs/CONTRIBUTING.md

 #### Lifecycle

+`docs/specs/<feature>.md` is the backlog of unimplemented behavior for a Goal.

-A Spec file shrinks as the Goal is implemented.
+It shrinks as the Goal is implemented.
 Each PR that delivers behavior described in the Spec must move the corresponding sections from `docs/specs/<feature>.md` into the appropriate file in `docs/`.
 When the Spec file has no remaining sections, delete it — the Goal is fully documented.

+It can also grow.
+When scope is added after the Spec is merged, open a new PR against the spec file to add the new sections.
+Create Problem issues for the added scope.
+The same rule applies — sections must graduate to `docs/` as they are implemented.

 ```text
 docs/specs/<feature>.md   ← only unimplemented sections